Caroline Durieux: New York & Carl Zigrosser (1929–1931)

-Back to New Orleans
+Return to New Orleans, Goodwill Ambassador, and Mardi Gras (1937-1950s)

 In 1937, Pierre Durieux was diagnosed with severe cardiac disease.
 His doctors ordered him to return to the United States, so the couple left Mexico reluctantly and returned to New Orleans.
 Later that year, Durieux was hired to teach in Newcomb College's art department for the fall term, where she focussed on ensuring that her students could draw before advancing to other classes.

 In October 1937, Durieux exhibited her etching, Hunger, as a member of the Society of American Etchers (now known as the Society of American Graphic Artists).
 The exhibition, hosted at the Marcel Guiot Gallery, featured 50 members and artist.

 Durieux took on a second job as director of the Federal Art Project (FAP) of the Works Progress Administration in February 1939.
 In a state where racial segregation remained legal until the 1960s, Caroline's Louisiana division of the FAP was the only project not to practice discrimination.
 Caroline always expressed great pride in that accomplishment: "I had a feeling that an artist is an artist and it doesn't make any difference what color he or she is."
-Robert Armstrong Andrews, associate director of the national office, praised Durieux's work: "It is my observation that the people in Louisiana have more concern with the potentialities of the Negro and less for his limitations than the people of any other state.”
+Robert Armstrong Andrews, associate director of the national office, praised Durieux's work: "It is my observation that the people in Louisiana have more concern with the potentialities of the Negro and less for his limitations than the people of any other state."

+In August 1940, President Franklin D. Roosevelt named Nelson A. Rockefeller to head the Office of the Coordinator of Inter-American Affairs (CIAA), a new federal agency whose main objective was to strengthen cultural and commercial relations between the U.S and Latin America, in particular Brazil, in order to route Axis influence and secure hemispheric solidarity.
+Rockefeller appointed Caroline Durieux to accompany an exhibition from the Museum of Modern Art to Buenos Aires, Montevideo and Rio.
+Having spent so much of her career in Cuba and Mexico, Durieux had the language skills and political connections necessary to understand the sensitivities of the target audience.
+She relayed her concerns back to DC that the promotional poster was too US-centric to be embraced widely, and that the accompanying catalog was “confusing” because works not being exhibited in a given city were illustrated prominently in the all-inclusive book.

 From 1943 to 1964, she taught in the art department at Louisiana State University.

+In 1948, Caroline Durieux collaborated with John McCrady and Ralph Wickiser on the book Mardi Gras Day, published by Henry Holt.
+Each artist contributed 10 artworks as illustrations for the book.
+Notably, the ten lithographs that Durieux contributed for this book are seen as less satirical than the rest of her work— When asked about this, Durieux claimed that Mardi Gras was inherently self-satirical and therefore she decided to present it as is.